TylerVanSickle/ropestracker/README.md

 ### `/top` — Top Ropes Operator View

-Used by floor operators managing the active course.
+Used by operators actively managing the course floor.

-**Key responsibilities:**
+**Primary actions:**

-- See all groups that are coming up
+- View groups that are coming up
-- Assign each group a predefined **animal/color identifier**
+- Assign each group a predefined **animal / color identifier**
-- Start a group’s course timer when they physically load
+- Start a group’s course timer once they physically load
-- End groups early or extend time as needed
+- Extend time, end early, or mark groups done
-- Mark groups done to immediately free sling lines
+- Free sling lines immediately when a group finishes

 **Important behavior:**

-- Operators must select a group identifier before starting a group
+- A group identifier is required before starting a course
-- Starting a group uses a **separate course duration** (default: 35 minutes)
+- Operators use a **separate course duration** (default: 35 minutes)
 - Only operators can place a group **On Course**

-This mirrors real operations and prevents accidental timing errors.
+This prevents accidental timing errors and reflects real operator responsibility.

 ---

 ### `/client` — Public Display View

-A read-only display intended for TVs or guest phones.
+A read only display intended for TVs or guest phones.

-**Shows:**
+**Displays:**

-- Whether the course is open or closed
+- Open / Closed status
 - The next group up
-- Approximate wait times for a small number of upcoming groups
+- Approximate wait times for upcoming groups
 - General estimates for common group sizes

-**Does NOT show:**
+**Does NOT display:**

 - Phone numbers
 - Internal notes
 - Sling line counts
-- Group identifiers or staff actions
+- Group identifiers or staff controls

-This reduces repeated guest questions and keeps expectations clear.
+This reduces repeated guest questions while keeping expectations clear.

 ---

 ## Queue & Fairness Rules

-Ropes Tracker enforces **FIFO (First In, First Out)** ordering.
+Ropes Tracker strictly enforces **FIFO (First In, First Out)** ordering.

-- Every waiting group is assigned a stable `queueOrder`
+- Each group is assigned a stable `queueOrder`
-- The system always processes the earliest group first
+- The system always processes the earliest eligible group
 - Groups cannot be accidentally skipped
-- Reordering is explicit and controlled
+- Any reordering is explicit and intentional

-This guarantees fairness and avoids confusion during peak traffic.
+This guarantees fairness and consistency during peak traffic.

 ---